 Collins), her people and the Thark population of Barsoom from a devious

-a shape shifting group known as the Holy Therns, lead by the deceptive Matai Shang (Mark Strong).
+plot for domination by a shape shifting group known as the Holy Therns, lead by the deceptive Matai Shang (Mark Strong).

 Matai Shang (Mark Strong) with an army of Tharks in John Carter